tiagocabralborelli/BenchAnnot/README.md

 ## Module

-- The Prokka process is defined in `modules/prokka.nf` and automatically handles each input genome.
+- Prokka: defined in `modules/prokka.nf` and automatically handles each input genome.

+# Notes
+- Pipeline for reproducibility and scalability using Docker containers.
+- All intermediate files are stored in the `work/` directory and final results are organized under  `results/`.